Azure/azure-rest-api-specs/specification/machinelearningservices/resource-manager/readme.md

   - Microsoft.MachineLearningServices/preview/2024-10-01-preview/workspaceRP.json
 suppressions:
   -code: AvoidAdditionalProperties
-   reason: As discussed these are hyperparameters which can vary by model and fine tuning task types so cannot have
-           strictly typed properties.
+   reason: As discussed these are hyperparameters which can vary by model and fine tuning task types so cannot have strictly typed properties.
    where:
       - $.definitions["CustomModelFineTuning"].properties["hyperParameters"]
   -code: AvoidAdditionalProperties
-   reason: These schemas are already in production use,.
+   reason: These schemas are already in production use.
    where:
       - $.definitions.CustomKeysWorkspaceConnectionProperties.properties.credentials.properties.keys
       - $.definitions.CustomKeys.properties.keys